tmtsoftware/dms-irgsc/README.md

 |35.0		|-3.50		|168.62 	|-58.28     |0.01|

 The generated_irgsc directory contains following sub-directories:
-### 1. irgsc_using_casjobs_30_arcmin_radius:
+### 1. results_presented_in_the_report:
-This directory contains the generated and validated irgsc using the PANSTARRS data for 30 arcmin radius downloaded from MAST CasJobs.
+This directory contains the generated and validated IRGSC for the 20 test fields using the PANSTARRS data for 30 arcmin radius downloaded from MAST CasJobs.
+There are several sub-directories and are named according to the name of the test fields eg. tf1, tf2, etc. Each sub-directory contains the results for that particular test field presented in the report.
+Due to overcrowding of sources in the fields close to the galactic plane fields, these fields have a radius size of 5 arcmin and the results for these fields can be found in __results_for_the_fields_close_to_the_galactic_plane__ sub-directory.

-### 2. irgsc_using_casjobs_35_arcmin_radius:
+### 2. partial_irgsc_for_the_test_fields:
-This directory contains the generated and validated irgsc using the PANSTARRS data for 35 arcmin radius (1.06 sq. deg.) fields as the requirement was for 35 arcmin size.
+This directory contains the generated and validated IRGSC for the 20 test fields using the PANSTARRS data for 35 arcmin radius (or 1.06 sq. deg.) fields as per the work-package requirement.
+The naming convention is similar to the former directory.

-### 3. irgsc_for_fields_close_to_galactic_plane:
+### 3. partial_irgsc_for_the_mds_fields:
-This directory contains generated and validated irgsc for the fields located close to the galactic plane fields.
-Due to high source density in these fields, we have downloaded the PANSTARRS data for 5 arcmin size radius.

-### 4. irgsc_using_pyvo_15_arcmin_radius:
-This directory contains generated and validated irgsc for the PANSTARRS Medium Deep Survey fields with the optical data obtained using pyvo.
+This directory contains generated and validated IRGSC for the PANSTARRS Medium Deep Survey fields with the optical data obtained using pyvo.
 Due to limitations of pyvo, the data can only be obtained for 15 arcmin radius area of the field.
+The cordinates of these fields and naming is similar to the name given in the Table (7) of [Chambers et.al.](https://arxiv.org/abs/1612.05560).

 # Requirements
 This package is developed for Python versions above 3.6.
 It uses various other packages like: